malmgrenola/malmgrenola/README.md

 - on [my Facebook](https://www.facebook.com/ola.malmgren), where you could reach me with messenger, or;
 - on [my Instagram](https://www.instagram.com/aviatorola/), where I from time to time publish and scroll, or;
 - on [my Twitter](https://twitter.com/OlaMamgren), or;
-- I can also be found on [imdb.com](https://www.imdb.com/) as [Ola Malmgren](https://www.imdb.com/name/nm1529231/) & [Ola Malmgreen](https://www.imdb.com/name/nm1545213/) since I've done Television work for a couple of years (about 25 years) as an engineer in charge and vision control, or;
+- I can also be found on [imdb.com](https://www.imdb.com/) as [Ola Malmgren](https://www.imdb.com/name/nm1529231/) & [Ola Malmgreen](https://www.imdb.com/name/nm1545213/) since I've done Television work for a couple of years (about 25 years) as an engineer in charge, vision control and Technical supervisor, or;
 - on [my LinkedIn](https://www.linkedin.com/in/olamalmgren/) profile.

 I have completed [Cursea's Course, How to Manage a Remote Team](https://www.coursera.org/learn/remote-team-management) with [100% grade](/assets/Coursera_82DAMNQ7PHEK.pdf).